elijahchancey/let_me_in/README.md

-## Let_me_in
+## let_me_in
-Let_me_in is a python utility that will add an ingress rule to a vpc security group using your IP address.
+let_me_in is a python utility that will add an ingress rule to a vpc security group using your IP address.
 Here's how to use it:

 ```
 $ ./let_me_in.py bastion 22